BitskiCo/bitski-js/docs/README.md

 });
 ```

-Note: There is no need to call any callbacks for this sign in method.

 #### Manually triggering sign in

 You can also manually trigger log in via popup or redirect by calling `signIn()` directly: